Post

 Take a look at some container tools:

-Check how process in containers can be islolated from each other.
+Check how processes in containers can be isolated from each other

 docker rm c2 –force